 If you are looking for a brave, loyal and versatile mate, look no further than the English Springer Spaniel, this Spaniard has intense, soulful eyes and a heart of gold.

-The Spaniel, as the name suggests, are dogs that came from Spain.
+The Spaniel, as the name suggests, are dogs that came from Spain, but then, many Spaniel breeds were developed in Britain.
 It was introduced to the rest of the world by Roman traders of the time.
 Traditionally, before the invention of guns, these pups were used to flush game birds and other small animals.
-After the invention of firearms, they still proved to be useful companions to their hunter owners.
+After the invention of firearms, they still proved to be useful companions to their hunter-owners.

 The breed gained massive popularity in the early 20th century when a Canadian breeder had a few Springer pups imported and popularized in areas of North America and Canada.
 The English Springer Spaniel was officially recognized as a distinct dog breed in 1902 by the Kennel Club.

-- They have long muzzles, high-set long hairy ears.
+They have long muzzles and high-set long hairy ears.

-- They have small docked tails that complement their over-all compact built.
+They have small docked tails that complement their overall compact build.

 English Springer Spaniel Temperament